The White Stripes Elephant

 2000, 8/10

 De Stijl is a step forward in most facets, with a noticeably tidier production and stronger original songs.
-Being The White Stripes, there’s nothing in the way of line up changes, exotic instrumentation (although White does throw in some slide guitar occasionally) or diversity.
-In fact, this record sounds pretty much exactly like the last one, except that it’s more confident and more professional, and the covers are less high profile this time; I had no idea that they were covers until I double checked.
+Being The White Stripes, there’s nothing in the way of lineup changes, exotic instrumentation (although White throws in slide guitar occasionally) or diversity.
+In fact, this record sounds exactly like the last one, except that it’s more confident and more professional, and the covers are less high-profile this time.
+I had no idea they were covers until I checked.

-The most striking piece is the propulsive rocker ‘Hello Operator’, which demonstrates how effective The White Stripes’ stripped back sound can be, with its repetitive riffing adding urgency to the paranoid vocals.
+The most striking piece is the propulsive rocker ‘Hello Operator’, demonstrating how effective The White Stripes’ stripped-back sound can be, with its repetitive riffing adding urgency to the paranoid vocals.
 It follows on nicely from the opening ‘You’re Pretty Good Looking (or A Girl)’, upping the ante a notch after its predecessor’s catchy riff craft.
-Elsewhere it’s the acoustic material that makes an impression; ‘I’m Bound To Pack It Up’ is a charming expedition into folk, while the acoustic cover of Blind Willie McTell’s ‘Your Southern Can Is Mine’ ends the album on a warm but slightly ambiguous note.
+Elsewhere the acoustic material makes an impression; ‘I’m Bound To Pack It Up’ is a charming expedition into folk, while the acoustic cover of Blind Willie McTell’s ‘Your Southern Can Is Mine’ ends the album on a warm but slightly ambiguous note.

-De Stijl isn’t an all time favourite, but it’s a modestly enjoyable album that’s punchy and inviting.
+De Stijl isn’t an all-time favourite but it’s punchy and inviting.

 White Blood Cells